litecoincash-project/cpuminer-multi/README.md

 CPUMiner-Multi
 ==============

 This is a multi-threaded CPU miner for Minotaur and MinotaurX.
+It supports SegWit.

 It's a fork of [tpruvot](//github.com/tpruvot/)'s cpuminer, in turn forked from [pooler](//github.com/pooler)'s miner.